jtmkrueger/dotfiles/README.md

 A collection of my configurations since 2012.

+## Devcontainers

+The install.sh script is used to bootstrap a devcontainer by passing the  `--dotfiles-repository` flag.

 ## Set up iterm for operator

 1. Install both Regular and Italic OperatorMonoNerdFonts